kendraio/kendraio-app/docs/workflow/blocks/reference.rst

 You can also set the ``required`` status of the input select list.
 This defaults to ``false``.

-At the moment it does not seems possible to prefill the field with a selected value.
+At the moment, it does not seem possible to prefill the field with a selected value.
 There is a property called `defaultValue` which currently doesn't seems to work.